 Here's how it will be

 China has paid heavily for this relationship.
-Rather than invest its surplus cash in its own country, the Chinese poured money back into the U.S. to further spur our debt-fueled consumption.
+Rather than invest its surplus cash in its own country, the Chinese poured money back into the United States to further spur our debt-fueled consumption.
 (Put less artfully, some poor Chinese guy in Shaanxi province was essentially helping you pay your mortgage.)

-The announced stimulus package reverses that.
-Hundreds of billions of dollars that would have gone to propping up the greenback are now being reinvested in China, helping it to transition from its reliance on exports to a self-sustaining economy.
-So, while China isn't yet decoupled from its export markets, this new spending plan will help it along that path.
+The announced stimulus package reverses that situation.
+Hundreds of billions of dollars that would have gone to propping up the greenback are now being reinvested in China, where the money can help China transition from its reliance on exports to become a self-sustaining economy.
+So, although China isn't yet decoupled from its export markets, this new spending plan will help it along that path.
 Though this will hurt China's export manufacturing sector -- the crutch that has propped up that economy for many years -- it will strengthen and diversify the Chinese economy for the long term.

 What you need to do to survive

-China's huge currency reserves are about to be put to use, and while there will be some real and perhaps severe bumps along the way, the China that comes out on the other side will be a heck of a lot stronger, more independent, and more decoupled than the one we've seen up to now.
+There will be some real and perhaps severe bumps along this path of economic development, but the China that comes out on the other side will be a heck of a lot stronger, more independent, and more decoupled than the one we've seen up to now.

-We've recommended some Chinese companies at our Motley Fool Global Gains service that can help you do just that.
-A few of them are now poised to profit mightily from China's domestic bailout plan.
+You can take a look at our top Chinese picks by joining Motley Fool Global Gains.
+A few of them are poised to profit mightily from China's domestic bailout plan.
 You can read all about them by clicking here to join Global Gains free for 30 days.